CraGL/Decompose-Single-Image-Into-Layers/README.md

 We provide two choices for this layer extraction step:

 * Our main global optimization-based approach, including RGB and RGBA versions.
 The RGB optimization assumes that the first layer is opaque, which means its color is the background color.
-The RGBA version is appropriate when there is no obvious background color, such as a photograph.
+The RGBA version is appropriate when input image is RGBA translucent image or there is no obvious background color in input image, such as a photograph.
 * Our As-Sparse-As-Possible (ASAP) approach, which is independent per-pixel and therefore much faster but generates noisier results.

 ## Example usage